 He collaborated in the FCT research projects False Movement: studies on writing and film (Centre for Comparative Studies, 2012-2016) and Narrative & Medicine: (con)texts and practices across disciplines (University of Lisbon Center for English Studies, 2013-2015).

 He was admitted to PhD-COMP in 2015/2016, with a fellowship from the FCT (FRH/BD/100075/2014).
-He is currently carrying out his research on the ideas of fiction and knowledge in late-nineteenth century short fiction, focusing on Machado de Assis, Henry James and Guy de Maupassant, under the supervision of Professors Helena C. Buescu (University of Lisbon) and Régis Salado (University Paris Diderot – Paris VII).
+He carried out his research on the ideas of fiction and knowledge in late-nineteenth century short fiction, focusing on Machado de Assis, Henry James and Guy de Maupassant, under the supervision of Professors Helena C. Buescu (University of Lisbon) and Régis Salado (University Paris Diderot – Paris VII).

-He is a member in training of the Centre for Comparative Studies (University of Lisbon), working as part of research Projects RIAL – Reality and Imagination in Art and Literature and Comparative World Literature.
-He is a teaching assistant in the BA in Comparative Studies, at the School of Arts and Humanities, University of Lisbon.
+He was a member in training of the Centre for Comparative Studies (University of Lisbon), working as part of research Projects RIAL – Reality and Imagination in Art and Literature and Comparative World Literature.
+He was teaching assistant in the BA in Comparative Studies, at the School of Arts and Humanities, University of Lisbon.